 Day 3 in Da Nang, Vietnam

-We do almost everything in flip flops.
-Everyone seems to have a different name for this type of shoes, so hopefully, you know what we are talking about.
+We do almost everything in flip-flops.
+Everyone seems to have a different name for this type of shoe, so hopefully, you know what we are talking about.
 For this trip, I would recommend shoes with more grip.
-It’s not called the marble mountain for no reason.
-Most of the mountain consist of slippery marble rock.
+Most of the mountains consist of slippery marble rock.
 After about 3 hours of walking around, we’ve seen everything.
 We were ready to take the stairs down.
 They did it so perfectly that there are only a few stairs to take down.
-So if you want to save some money taking the stairs up.
+So if you want to save some money take the stairs up.
 It isn’t as bad as we thought.

-There isn’t a lot of things that make me mad, but that did.
+There aren’t a lot of things that make me mad, but that did.
 I found it very disrespectful, but one thing travelling has taught us is that not everyone is the same and stereotyping is wrong.
 We just want to tell you to be careful with people like her.
 They do it all the time, and they do expect you to buy from them.
-So if you aren’t interested in buying something, I would recommend avoiding them entirely.
+If you aren’t interested in buying something, I would recommend avoiding them entirely.

 The Dragon Bridge Breath fire

-We read on the internet, that over the weekend the Dragon bridge breath fire.
+We read on the internet, that over the weekend the Dragon bridge breathed fire.
 We had to go see that.
 It was busy and crowded.
 We couldn’t believe how many people there were just for the dragon that breathes fire, but we quickly saw why they were there, for fireworks!
-We didn’t see the dragon breath fire, but we did see some beautiful fireworks.
+We didn’t see the dragon breathing fire, but we did see some beautiful fireworks.

 For our last day, we took it very relaxed and enjoyed the best Da Nang had to offer.
-That afternoon we decided to take a ride up Monkey mountain or Son Tra mountain, as it’s known by the locals.
+However, in the afternoon we decided to take a ride up Monkey mountain or Son Tra mountain.
 It was so beautiful and not many people do it so also very quiet.

 While driving up the mountain we could see the sea most of the time.
 The best part of the ride had to be when we could stop and enjoy the beautiful view.
 We enjoyed the ride so much that we tried to go even higher.
-Even though there were more roads to take, it seems like all of them were more like an off-road type of road.
-As much as we wanted to do it we decided to rather not to go there.
-It’s not our scooter and the biggest problem of all we don’t speak the local language so who do we call when we break the scooter.
-We can’t really explain how beautiful this road is so maybe the pictures can help you.
+Even though there were more roads to take, it seems like all of them were more like off-road types of roads.
+As much as we wanted to do it we decided rather not to go there.
+It’s not our scooter and the biggest problem of all is we don’t speak the local language so who do we call when we break the scooter.
+We can’t explain how beautiful this road is so maybe the pictures can help you.